Computermatronic/zeta-lang/README.md

-# zetalang
+#Zeta-lang scripting language
-An attempt at writing a scripting language with d
+Zeta-lang is a scripting language written in DLang.
+The current codebase is